nickytonline/source.nickytonline.github.io/src/pages/uses/index.md

 title: Uses
 ---

-Like many developers, I decided to make a **uses** page as well.
+This page details pretty much all I use as a developer.
 If you decide to make your own, consider adding it to [uses.tech](https://uses.tech]) that was created by [Wes Bos](https://twitter.com/wesbos).

-I use a Mac so most tools are OS agnostic, but there are definitely some Mac only ones, e.g. xScope.
+I use a Mac so most tools are macOS specific, but there are definitely some OS agnostic ones in the list as well.

 ## Editor